 - Ask Fireside Furniture about finishes that resist damage from harmful liquids and objects.

 However, even with the best care solid wood furniture sometimes cracks or has problems.
-At Fireside Furniture we maintain excellent relationships with our vendors and local craftsmen.
-This allows Fireside Furniture to to work with our customers to fix or restore each piece as quickly and economically as possible.
+At Fireside Furniture, we maintain excellent relationships with our vendors and local craftsmen.
+Because of this relationship, Fireside Furniture can work with our customers to fix or restore each piece as quickly and economically as possible.